Carrying mitigations and comments forward from one scan to the next requires that the flaws match from one scan to the next of the same application.

 For a flaw to match across scans, it must meet these criteria:

-This table lists some problems that often occur with Static Analysis flaw matching.
-If a flaw is tagged as mitigated in a given scan, but the same flaw appears in a later scan with a different ID and not mitigated, it most likely failed for one or more of these reasons:
+This table lists some known scenarios in which flaw matching does not occur.
+If a flaw is tagged as mitigated in a given scan, but the same flaw appears in a later scan with a different ID and not mitigated, it is likely because of one of these scenarios:

 Dynamic Analysis flaw matching requires you to link the scan results to an application profile.
 Each scan identifies flaws in the latest version of the application and Veracode determines their statuses based on whether they were found in the previous scan.